magnesj/ResInsight/docs/BuildInstructions.md

 #### HDF5

 HDF5 is used to read SourSimRL result files.
-On windows this is optional, while on linux the installed HDF5 library will be used if present.
+On Windows this is optional, while on Linux the installed HDF5 library will be used if present.

 Use an advanced flag RESINSIGHT_HDF5_BUNDLE_LIBRARIES to enable bundling of HDF5 libraries.